apache/shardingsphere/document/current/content/features/sharding/principle/route.en.md

 ### Unicast Route
 Unicast route is used in the situation of acquiring the information of some certain physical table.
-It only requires to acquire data from any physical table in any database, for instance:
+It only requires to acquire data from any physical table in any database.
+For example:

 ```sql
 DESCRIBE t_order;